Stochastic Calculus for Pathwise Observables of Markov-Jump Processes: Unification of Diffusion and Jump Dynamics: Outlook

 We developed a stochastic-calculus for path-wise observables (i.e., functionals) of Markov-jump processes that unifies the different approaches to Markov-jump dynamics, as well as the descriptions of diffusion and jump dynamics.
 We presented the approach as an exact parallelism with the continuous-space diffusion counterpart, starting from a ``Langevin equation for Markov-jump processes'' together with a central noise-time-correlation Lemma, defined general path-wise observables and determined their complete (co)variation structure, and identified (generalized) Green-Kubo relations.
 The approach includes general transients and time-inhomogeneous dynamics (e.g., time-dependent driving).
 We used the stochastic calculus to prove \emph{directly} the known thermodynamic inequalities (TUR, correlation TUR, transport bounds, bounds on correlations etc.) in their most general form and, afforded by the directness of the approach, discussed their saturation conditions.
 We showed that these inequalities follow directly from the equations of motion, which establishes them as an inherent property of stochastic (Markov-jump) equations of motion.

-We further derived the response of any (generally path-wise) observable to a general (incl.\ thermal) perturbation.
-Finally, we established the continuum limit to achieve the complete unification of diffusion and jump dynamics.
+We further derived the response of any (generally path-wise) observable to a general (incl.\ thermal) perturbation and constructed a corresponding response-function formalism for single-time as well as path-wise observables.
+Subsequently, we established the continuum limit to achieve the complete unification of diffusion and jump dynamics.
+Lastly, we derived the classical analogue of the Belavkin equation and commented on the analogy with open quantum systems.
 Our results ultimately place functionals of diffusion and jump processes on an equal footing on the level of individual stochastic realizations, and hence achieve a ``contraction'' of two until now disjoint frameworks in time-average statistical mechanics.
+Our newly developed framework has recently already been applied in \cite{zheng2026}.

 The results enable, and are expected to inspire, new directions of research.
 In particular, one may extend the jump-dynamics results to account for dynamics in phase space (i.e., momentum exchange) in the spirit of \cite{Nicolis_Prigogine_1977} (see Chapter 11 therein) on the discrete-state side.
 Conversely, one may also deepen the results on underdamped dynamics (i.e., unify the transport bound and the TUR derived in \cite{CrutchfieldUnderdampedTUR}).
 Moreover, we expect our results to inspire research in the direction of discrete-state analogs of generative diffusion models as in Ref.~\cite{Rotskoff2025,x5vj-8jq9} and the learning of stochastic thermodynamics from fluctuating discrete-state trajectories as recently carried out for diffusions in Ref.~\cite{lyu}.
 There the power of stochastic calculus unfolds in a very prominent manner. \\ Uffbassa!
 Mir hen da wos g'scheid's gmochdd! \\